-Usually, I initiate the first step after I’ve completed to build a candidate’s profile and got all the needed clarifications from recruiters and clients.
+Usually, I start the first step after I’ve completed building a candidate’s profile and got all the needed clarifications from recruiters and clients.
 Time is really important and your vendor shouldn’t wait for CV’s of different candidates.
-They should work with CV’s one by one as they come from recruiters.
-Before I arrange technical interview I call each candidate via skype or phone to have an “overall discussion”.
-The main idea goal of this action is to communicate with a particular candidate, present a company and project to him (her), arouse additional interest and check his (her) adequateness (personal qualities etc. In any case, it is really a good gesture when someone from team management (but not Recruiters) takes an initiative to talk directly with a candidate in an informal way and candidates really appreciate it.
+They should work with CVs one by one as they come from recruiters.
+Before I arrange a technical interview, I call each candidate via Skype or phone to have an “overall discussion”.
+The main goal of this action is to communicate with a particular candidate, present a company and project to him (her), arouse additional interest and check his (her) adequateness, personal qualities etc. In any case, it is really a friendly gesture when someone from team management (but not recruiters) takes an initiative to talk directly with a candidate informally and candidates appreciate it certainly.

-‘It takes some time, but it’s just 15-20 minutes via skype or phone and final result has a huge effect - candidate is intrigued much more than from conversations with recruiters and really awaiting for the following steps.’
+‘It takes some time, but it’s just 15-20 minutes via Skype or phone and the eventual result has a huge effect - it intrigues the candidate much more than from conversations with recruiters and awaits the following steps.’

 Next step is the technical interview.
-Usually, I prefer to do that in live mode - we invite a candidate to our office, meet and greet him/her with our technical interviewers (they could work together in the future) and interview him/her technically.
-This approach works perfectly but has one negative moment – it takes a lot of time as sometimes tens of candidates can be interviewed before one rock star will be found.
+Mostly, I prefer to do that in live mode - we invite a candidate to our office, meet and greet him/her with our technical interviewers (they could work together in the future) and examine him/her technically.
+This approach works perfectly but has an issue negative moment – it takes a lot of time since tens of candidates can be interviewed before we will find one rock star.

-‘In order to save time of valuable tech specialists it might be a good idea to arrange preliminary technical interview (10-15 min) via skype/phone where it will be discovered whether it is worthy to invite a candidate to the office and spend 1 - 2 hours of tech people interviewing him/her.
-If this idea is explained properly, candidates will fully agree with it, because this procedure saves their time also and technical people’s time is really expensive in our world.’
+‘In order to save time of valuable tech specialists it might be a good idea to arrange a preliminary technical interview (10-15 min) via Skype/phone when we determine if this candidate is worthy of being invited to the office and spend 1 - 2 hours of tech-related talk.
+If this concern is explained properly, candidates will fully agree with it, because this procedure saves their time also and technical interviewer’s time is really expensive nowadays.’

-We remember that programmers are hired into your team (as a part of your dedicated team) and a good gesture from your outsourcing vendor is to inform you on time about updates on the results achieved.
-I usually send an email to my client with presenting no more than 3 CVs of candidates interviewed and selected by our tech team + short comments on each candidate.
-If there are more than 3 CVs I prepare an Excel list with Pros and Cons of the candidates.
-This informative and easy understandable email will make the choice who should be interviewed by your team as easy as possible.
-This interview will be conducted using Skype, Google Hangout or any other service for voice conferences.
+Keep in mind we hire programmers into your team (as a part of your dedicated team) and a friendly gesture from your outsourcing vendor is to inform you on time about updates on the results achieved.
+I email to my client presenting only 3 CVs of candidates interviewed and selected by our tech team + brief comments on each candidate.
+If there are over 3 CVs I prepare an Excel list with pros and cons of the candidates.
+This informative and clear email will make the choice of who your team interviews, eventually.
+This meeting will be conducted using Skype, Google Hangout or any other service for voice conferences.

-‘It will be a good idea if your overseas technical team will be informed by your vendor what kind of questions (in one page list) the vendor has already asked the candidate and what were the answers (pass or no pass).
-That will really help you not to spend additional time to check the same things.’
+‘It will be a good idea if your overseas technical team will be informed by your vendor what questions (in one page list) the vendor has already asked the candidate and what were the answers (pass or no pass).
+That will really help you not to check additionally.’

-The main goal here is to make sure that all of the previous efforts will lead to the positive final result and you will not lose your “ideal” candidates, otherwise it will take time/efforts to find new ones.
+The main goal here is to make sure that all of the previous efforts lead to the positive final result and you will not lose your “ideal” candidates, otherwise it will take time/effort to find new ones.

 In case you see that one or a few candidates are suitable for the project, you can ask your vendor to prepare a personal Job Offer.
 The most important thing is describing calendar terms of Job Offer acceptance (usually it is about 2-3 business days).
-This moment will discipline candidates on providing their fast response on Job Offer acceptance or decline.
+This moment will discipline candidates on fast responding to Job Offer acceptance or decline.
 You can ask why the terms of accepting or disclaiming are so short?
-I insist that in case the candidate you’ve chosen has passed so many steps and he/she is still on your availability, it will be easy for him/her to make the final decision.
+I insist that in case the candidate you’ve chosen has passed so many steps and he/she is still available, it will be easy for him/her to make the final decision.

-Also, the process of making Job offer is very important.
-It can be a final personal meeting in relaxing and friendly atmosphere in the vendor’s office where a person who is in charge of this exact position will present the Offer accompanying it with some inspiring message.
-The Offer can be sent via email, but you or your vendor should inform your candidate via phone and explain him/her that he/she was chosen as the best candidate and so on and so forth.
+Also, making a Job offer is significant.
+It can be a final personal meeting in a relaxing and friendly atmosphere in the vendor’s office where a person who is in charge of this exact position will present the Offer accompanying it with some inspiring message.
+We send the Offer via email, but you or your vendor should inform your candidate via phone and explain to him/her that he/she was chosen as the best candidate and so on and so forth.
 Sometimes you like a candidate but you feel that for some reasons he/she will not accept your offer (for example a project is not so suitable for him/her, or proposed salary package is not fully suitable to the candidate’s expectations).
-In this case, you can make a Job offer to several candidates simultaneously and just wait who will accept it first - in this case, you need to clarify to the candidates that offer was made to several people and the best candidate will be selected from those who agree.
+Here, you can make a Job offer to several candidates simultaneously and just wait to see who will accept it first - in this case, you need to clarify to the candidates that the offer was made to several people and the best candidate will be selected from those who agree.

 I can mention that you/your vendor can combine the approaches described according to your wishes.
-The most important thing here is to have the fast and effective process to hire proper and qualified programmers.
+The most important thing here is to have a fast and effective process to hire proper and qualified programmers.
 And hope your vendor won’t forget to inform the candidates who will not have passed your selection steps.
-Who knows, probably a couple of weeks/months later you will interview them for a different project and they will fully suite it.
+Who knows, probably a couple of weeks/months later, you will interview them for a different project and they will fully suit it.

-As final words, I wish you all the best when working with outsourcing vendors as like in any business it is a partnership of 2 companies where both depend on one another in order to achieve their business results goals.
+As last words, I wish you all the best when working with outsourcing vendors as like in any business.
+It is a partnership of 2 companies where both depend on one another in order to achieve their business results goals.